ieatacid/OctoPrint-TerminalCommands/README.md

 # OctoPrint-TerminalCommands

-Lets you add custom command buttons to the terminal tab
+Lets you add custom command buttons to the terminal tab (currenty only supports G Code)

 ## Setup